MicrosoftDocs/learn/learn-pr/wwl-windows-server/manage-advanced-features-of-ad-ds/includes/5-create-custom-ad-ds-partitions.md

 ## Create AD DS partitions

-You can create and manage AD DS partitions by using the NtdsUtil.exe command line tool.
+You can create and manage AD DS partitions by using the NtdsUtil.exe command-line tool.
 NtdsUtil.exe also allows you to perform several other AD DS-related management tasks, such as:

 - NTDS database maintenance, including creating snapshots, relocating database, files, and offline defragmentation.
 - Cleaning up domain-controller metadata following its unrecoverable failure.